-Now we don’t always want to swim as well as build sand castles, like on a sunny winters day.
-Nor do we (or can we) travel to a ocean beach.
-Thankfully, there are a number of good sandy spots to do this along Parramatta River, which means only a short trip.
+Now we don’t always want to swim as well as build sand castles, like on a sunny winters day – or we may not want to travel all the way to an ocean beach to build sand castles.
+Thankfully, there are a number of good sandy spots along Parramatta River, which means only a short trip.

-I’ve been wanting to share this list for a while now.
-Grateful for lockdown and a sunny winter’s day for the inspiration and time to finally get it done!
+This list has been a while in the making, grateful for lockdown for providing the time to finally get it done!
 But a little word of warning first… it’s common to find rubbish along these beaches (just like at ocean beaches unfortunately).
-I find it best to do a quick scan and remove any items that the kids may hurt themselves on, like glass or broken hard plastic.
+I find it best to do a quick scan and remove any items that the kids may hurt themselves on, like broken glass or hard plastic.

 Here are our top 10 favourite sand castle building spots.
 Most will have sand still at high tide, but best visited at a lower tide.
-And please let me know if you have one not on the list!
+You can also get your feet wet, but swimming isn’t recommended at most of them.
+Please let me know if you have one not on the list!

 1Cabarita Park Beach, Cabarita